 - Newborn: Scrubs preferred for Level 2 (Group B), No white coats for Level 2 (Group B).
-White coats optional for Group A&C - Community: Check with preceptor, but in general, pediatricians wear professional clothing with or without the white coat. - o PHM-scrubs or professional attire.
+White coats optional for Group A&C - Community: Check with preceptor, but pediatricians wear professional clothing with or without the white coat. - PHM-scrubs or professional attire.
 White coat recommended. - PEM- Scrub are recommended; white coat per student preference, but not required.
-In the ER, AVOID neckties, necklaces, dangly earrings and loose hairstyles.
+In the ER, AVOID neckties, necklaces, dangly earrings and loose hairstyles. - CHofSA: For PHM, wear scrubs with white coat.
+For community peds, professional attire with white coat.